EnggQasim/AI_testing_2025/04_day/05_ImageMetrics.md

 ---

-This simple example shows the mechanics behind the Inception Score and how it quantifies the quality and diversity of a set of generated images.
+This simple example shows the mechanics behind the Inception Score and how it quantifies the quality and diversity of a set of generated images..